-The air around us keeps us alive and the aircraft flying.
+The air in the atmosphere around keeps us alive and the aircraft flying.
 The higher we go the thinner the air gets and this has an effect on the aircraft but on the pilot too.
 As with every breath the pilot takes, less and less oxygen is available to support the biological processes in his/her body.

-Humans live on the surface of the planet where the atmosphere is the thickest and most of the air available, ascending means less air thus less performance until you succumb to altitude sickness if nothing is done about this.
+Humans live on the surface of the planet where the atmosphere is the thickest and most of the oxygen is available, ascending means less air thus less performance until you succumb to altitude sickness if nothing is done about this.
 Carrying extra oxygen is one of the solutions.

 The lowest layer of the atmosphere is called the troposphere and contains almost all water vapor and approximately 75% of all molecular mass of the atmosphere, its height varies from 18 km at the equator to 8 km at the poles.
 It is in this layer where humans live and breathe.

 The atmosphere consists of 78 % nitrogen, 21 % oxygen and the rest (1 %) include argon, hydrogen, neon, helium, krypton, xenon, radon, ozone and carbon dioxide.
 About half of these gases are below 5000 ft and 75 % is below 11000 ft.
 Standard sea level pressure is 760 mm/Hg, at 18000 ft it is 380 mm/Hg (50 %) and at 34000 ft it is 190 mm/Hg (25 %).

 During climb the air pressure decreases rapidly and the temperature reduces with 2°C and 1" per 1000 ft, as a result the air becomes less dense.
 Any air trapped inside the body has a higher pressure and 'wants' to get out.
 Air in the stomach and intestines will not have any trouble getting out but any trapped in the middle ear or sinuses could be blocked if the pilot has a cold.
 The Eustachian tube normally equalizes pressure from the middle ear to the throat.